DaviDiasBR/DataScience/README.md

 #### - TEST_RANDOM_HANDS - Tests random hands;

 ### Overview of the script
-#### The script creates functions,all over the process the functions are tested an in the end the code will generate random hands and the results of comparison.
+#### The script creates functions, all over the process the functions are tested an in the end the code will generate random hands and the results of comparison.